Does Baking Soda Clean Bathtubs?

 5. Drain the tub or remove the water from it.

-Bathtubs are made from different materials.
-Hence, when it comes to cleaning a tub, each should not be treated alike.
-For instance, stone resin tubs react differently once you put baking soda on them.
+Bathtubs contain different materials.
+Hence, when it comes to cleaning a tub, they are not all alike.
+For instance, stone resin tubs react differently when using baking soda on them.
 An abrasive cleaner like baking soda may damage this kind of tub.

 The bathtub table below shows which cleaning and household products to use for cleaning them and which ones to avoid.